 - Is training around physical and mental wellbeing being offered in an accessible manner for both remote and office environments?

 - Could we train volunteers to become health and work champions?

 - Do our staff feel confident and well-equipped with the training we currently provide?

 - Should we offer mental health first aid training?

 - Are our training methods engaging and efficient enough to tackle modern workplace challenges, especially in light of COVID-19?

 Offering robust and efficient wellbeing training to members of staff is a core aspect of creating a healthy workplace and it also offers personal growth for your employees.
 Having managers who can recognise possible warning signs and staff members understanding the negative impact of ignoring signs and reporting it sooner will reduce absences and save time/money in the long run.

-Although the questions above are a great starting point, another way to boost learnings and understanding is by attending events dedicated to health and wellbeing.
+Although the questions above are a great starting point, another way to boost learning and understanding of this incredibly important topic is by attending CPD courses.

-The National Workplace Health and Wellbeing Conference will return in 2021!
+The National Workplace Health and Wellbeing Conference will be returning in Q4 2021!